omeka/omeka-s-enduser/docs/sites/site_pages.md

 Add and arrange pages using the [Site Navigation](../sites/site_navigation.md) settings.

 ### Line Break
 Line break creates a transparent or opaque line break on the page, clearing all blocks.
+Select whether the line is transparent or opaque from the dropdown.

 ![line break table, dropdown selected to transparent](../sites/sitesfiles/sitepg_line.png)